Tickets & Gifts

 When the Chicago and North Western announced its intention to end service to (and scrap) the entire line, a group known as the "Boone Railroad Historical Society" was formed.
 2,254 charter members pulled together, and secured the funding necessary to purchase the 11.3 miles of the line which makes up our railroad today.
 The first trip handling passengers was made in November of 1983.
 Tickets for a ride out onto the high bridge were sold out of a tent.

-If you are riding our dinner, dessert, or picnic trains, the trip continues...
+If you are riding one of our Wolf trains, the trip continues...